maxdiluca/virtualrealitylab/content/authors/A_Tahani_Baldwin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Project Students
+  - Alumni Project Students
 ---

 I’m a current master’s student in psychology, and use virtual reality in my dissertation project.

 My research is focused on the influence of **psychosocial factors on perceived stress in a Martian environment**, and what it means for future selection processes for space travel.
 My other research interests include human factors engineering, human-robotics interactions, climate anxiety, and space psychology/medicine.

 Aside from my degree, I’m a student representative and ambassador for the psychology department, a lead ambassador for the [British Psychological Society](https://www.bps.org.uk/), and previously Chair of the [UoB Astronomical Society](https://www.guildofstudents.com/organisation/astrosoc/).
 I hope to utilise the skills I have learnt from these roles and my project in the hope of one day becoming a professor and human performance specialist.